PostgreSQL¶

 get_source(address: SourceAddress) -> Source

-Get a source from its name address.
+Get a source from its address.

 Parameters: